Green Edamame Salad

 - And that’s it!

 Once prepared, edamame salad can easily be stored in the fridge for up to 3 days and works equally well as a main course or as a simple side dish.
+While you can certainly use a store-bought oil and vinegar dressing, making an Asian-inspired dressing is quite easy and arguably provides better flavor.

 More Healthy Make-Ahead Salads: